michele-vaccari/LaTeX-docker-image/README.md

-# latex-docker-image
+# Latex docker image
-My LaTeX docker image
+This repository contains the docker file for configuring a LaTeX environment.